wavefrontHQ/docs/pages/doc/tracing_basics.md

 ![tracing architecture](images/tracing_send_data_to_wavefront.png)

 ### Already Instrumented
-If you have already instrumented your code with [Jaeger](jaeger.html) or [Zipkin](zipkin.html), you can set up a [tracing integration](tracing_integrations.html) to forward the trace data to Wavefront.
+If you have already instrumented your code with Jaeger or Zipkin, you can forward the trace data to Wavefront using an integration.
 The integration sends the data through a Wavefront proxy.

-{% include note.html content="You can use OpenTracing or OpenTelemetry (OpenTracing and OpenCensus have merged to form OpenTelemetry) to send traces to Wavefront using the Jaeger or Zipkin integration.
-See [OpenTelemetry](opentelemetry.html) for details." %}
+* You can use OpenTelemetry (OpenTracing and OpenCensus have merged to form OpenTelemetry) to send traces to Wavefront using the Jaeger or Zipkin integration.
+See [OpenTelemetry](opentelemetry.html) for details.
+* If you have configured your applications using OpenTracing instrument your code with [Jaeger](jaeger.html) or [Zipkin](zipkin.html), you can set up a [tracing integration](tracing_integrations.html) to forward the trace data to Wavefront.

 ### Not Instrumented
 If you have not yet instrumented your code, you can add instrumentation by using [Wavefront OpenTracing SDKs or the Wavefront Java Tracing Agent](tracing_instrumenting_frameworks.html#step-2-get-data-flowing-into-wavefront).